warmana/cloudant-docs-fork/docs2017/src/docs/api/attachments.md

 copyright:
   years: 2015, 2016
-lastupdated: "2016-11-10"
+lastupdated: "2016-11-11"

 ---

 # Attachments

-Last updated: 2016-11-10
+Last updated: 2016-11-11
 {: .last-updated}

-If you want to store data, use attachments.
+Another way to store data is to use attachments.
-Attachments are Binary Large Object ([BLOb](http://en.wikipedia.org/wiki/Binary_large_object)) files contained within documents.
+Attachments are Binary Large Object ([BLOB](http://en.wikipedia.org/wiki/Binary_large_object)) files contained within documents.
-The BLOb is stored in the `_attachments` component of the document.
+The BLOB is stored in the `_attachments` component of the document.
+The BLOB holds data including:

+-	The attachment name.
-The BLOb includes data about the attachment name, the type of the attachment, and the actual content.
+-	The type of the attachment.
+-	The actual content.

-Examples of BLObs would be images and multimedia.
+Examples of BLOBs would be images and multimedia.

-<aside class="warning" role="complementary" aria-label="usebase64">If you include the attachment as an '[inline](#inline)' component of the overall JSON,
-the attachment content should be represented using BASE64 form.</aside>
+>	**Note**: If you include the attachment as an '[inline](#inline)' component of the overall JSON, the attachment content should be represented using BASE64 form.

 The content type corresponds to a [MIME type](http://en.wikipedia.org/wiki/Internet_media_type#List_of_common_media_types).
+For example,
-For example, if you want to attach a `.jpg` image file to a document, you specify the attachment MIME type as `image/jpeg`.
+if you want to attach a `.jpg` image file to a document, you specify the attachment MIME type as `image/jpeg`.

 >	**Note**: As a best practice, keep attachments small in size and number because attachments can impact performance.

 ## Create / Update